fybrik/fybrik/site/docs/samples/dashboard-sample.md

 # Dashboard sample

-This reference application shows how Fybrik enables a dashboard application to display data from a backend REST server, utilizing policy-driven data protection to control what information a logged in user (role) can access.
+This sample application shows how Fybrik enables a dashboard application to display data from a backend REST server, utilizing policy-driven data protection to control what information a logged in user (role) can access.

 Specifically, in this sample we demonstrate: